KathleenDollard/csharp-awesome/README.md

 I will update main to the initial starting point for the most recent conference.
 I'll include the finished code from the conference, sometimes with additional changes that I didn't get to in the talk.
 I anticipate that this will soon have more examples than I give in any single talk.

 My passion for this is seeing C# become more expressive every year and wanting you and your team to benefit at the pace that makes sense.
-That pace is very team specific and I want to make it easy for you and your team to uptake new features in the fastest manner that makes sense for your team.
+That pace is very team specific and I want to make it easy for you and your team to uptake new features in the fastest manner your team can accomodate.

 Thanks so much for your interest!